magalhas/httpd-mock/README.md

 ## TODO
 \- Support different mock JSON files being returned when web service contains variables in the path for bigger testing scope<br />
-\- Implement other HTTP methods
+\- Implement other HTTP methods<br />
+\- Shell command line to edit web services on the fly